Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Linear RTMPC

 \subsection{Numerical and Hardware Evaluation for Learning and Generalizing to Multiple Trajectories}

 We evaluate the ability of the proposed approach to track multiple trajectories while generalizing to unseen ones.
-To do so, we define a training distribution of reference trajectories (circle, position step, eight-shape) and a distribution for these trajectory parameters (radius, velocity, position).
-During training, we sample at random a desired, $7$s long ($70$ steps) reference with randomly sampled parameters, collecting a demonstration and updating the proposed policy, while testing on a set of $20$, $7$s long trajectories randomly sampled from the defined distributions.
+To do so, we define a training distribution of reference trajectories (circle, position step, figure-8) and a distribution for these trajectory parameters (radius, velocity, position).
+During training, we sample at random a desired, $7$ s long ($70$ steps) reference with randomly sampled parameters, collecting a demonstration and updating the proposed policy, while testing on a set of $20$, $7$ s long trajectories randomly sampled from the defined distributions.
 We monitor the robustness and performance of the different methods, with force disturbances (from $\mathbb{W}_{\mathcal{T}_1}$) applied in the target domain.
-The results of the numerical evaluation, shown in \cref{fig:learning_multiple_trajectories}, confirm that \ac{SA}-sparse \begin{inparaenum}[i)] \item achieves robustness and performance comparable to the expert in a sample efficient way, requiring fewer than half the number of demonstrations needed for the baseline approaches; \item simultaneously learns to generalize to multiple trajectories randomly sampled from the training distribution. \end{inparaenum} The hardware evaluation, performed with DAgger augmented via SA-sparse, is shown in \cref{fig:learn_multiple_trajectories_experiment}.
+The results of the numerical evaluation, shown in \cref{fig:learning_multiple_trajectories}, confirm that \ac{SA}-sparse \begin{inparaenum}[i)] \item achieves robustness and performance comparable to the expert in a sample efficient way, requiring fewer than half the number of demonstrations needed for the baseline approaches; \item simultaneously learns to generalize to multiple trajectories randomly sampled from the training distribution. \end{inparaenum} \b{Note that at convergence (from demonstration $20$ to $30$), DAgger+SA achieves the closest performance to the expert ($2.7\%$ \textit{expert gap}), followed by BC+SA ($3.0\%$ \textit{expert gap})}.
+The hardware evaluation, performed with DAgger+SA-sparse ($10$ demonstrations), is shown in \cref{fig:learn_multiple_trajectories_experiment}.
 It confirms that the obtained policy is experimentally capable of tracking multiple trajectories under real-world disturbances/model errors.